peterkraymond/peterkraymond.github.io/Website_TODO.md

 TODO
 ====

-- Restart blog with correct aims for page content
-- Modify home page to include all blog posts in the blog category
 - When the user clicks on a blog entry, make that load new page and keep top bar with home button
+- Update css for tables and other content when markdown is generated

-- fix navbar header between blog post and default styles
+- fix navbar header between blog post and default styles - should be smaller and highlighting blog